MadStats/reflections-on-presentations-kzhang244/README.md

 What were aspects of the presentation that you liked:
 Sentimental analysis with song is interesting.
 What were aspects of the presentations for which you had concerns or questions: need more clearity in the presentation.
+What is thesis.